Loki-Astari/geeky-nextjs/content/posts/NisseV1.md

 # [Nisse](https://github.com/Loki-Astari/Nisse)

-Before I start describing the different parts of Nisse I want to start out with the simplest Web Application that I can build.
-This is a WebServer.
-A WebServer maintains no state between calls and the interface is trivial, an [HTTP message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_requests) is sent by client and in return receives an [HTTP response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_responses).
+Before I describe the different parts of Nisse, I want to start with the simplest web application I can build: a web server.
+A web server maintains no state between calls, and the interface is straightforward.
+The client sends an [HTTP message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_requests) and, in return, receives an [HTTP response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages#http_responses).

-Even nicer is that we already have applications (browsers) that do all the hard parts of interacting with a web server so we don't need to write the client side.
+Even better, we already have applications (browsers) that handle all the difficult aspects of interacting with a web server, so we don’t need to write a client-side application.

 ## NisseV1

-All the code for this article is in a single [file](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/NisseV1.cpp).
-It uses only the standard libraries should be easy to build by anybody.
+All the code for this article is in a single [file](https://github.com/Loki-Astari/NisseBlogCode/blob/master/V1/).
+It uses only the standard libraries, which should be easy to build for anybody.
+A “Makefile” is provided just as an example.

 ### Build & Run